extropium/leaflet_ionic/sql-for-data-science-1-master/week-4/README.md

 #### Test and troubleshoot

-- don't want until the end to test que
+- don't want until the end to test queries
+- test queries after each join or filter
+- evaluate the results
+- start small and evaluate s